caiyuqing/Open-DPSM/v4/Readme.md

    - No "index_col" and "header" should be included in the csv file

-   - Note: Eye-tracking data is not a must for the toolbox.
-If there is no eyetracking data, don't create the folder "Eyetracking" in "Input" folder.
-The toolbox will extract the visual events from the movie and generate a predicted pupil trace based on the parameters we obtained from our data.

 **Movies**

   - Formats tested: .mp4 (recommanded),.avi,.mkv,.mwv,.mov,.flv,.webm.
 As we use OpenCV to process the video, in principle, any format that can be used in OpenCV can be used.